 The domains of the Laplacians $\Delta_{g}$ and $\Delta_{h}$ lie in different Hilbert spaces.
-Thus sometimes it is necessary to consider a unitary map between the spaces $L^{2}(M,dA_{g})$ and $L^{2}(M,dA_{h})$.
-From the definition of the metrics and the transformation of the area element we have that the unitary map is: For the transformed Laplacians we have the following expressions:
+Thus, sometimes it is necessary to consider a unitary map between the spaces $L^{2}(M,dA_{g})$ and $L^{2}(M,dA_{h})$.
+From the definition of the metrics and the transformation of the area element the unitary map is given by: